 Maintaining a relationship with your former spouse comes with its own set of unique challenges.
 If you find yourself unable to resolve on-going disputes with your ex, you may need to revisit your current parenting plan.
 Our attorneys are here to help you reach an agreeable solution that benefits you and your children.

-Contact Law Office Of Mark M. Childress at (817) 497-8148 to get started on a free consultation with one of our child custody attorneys today.
+Contact Law Offices Of Mark M. Childress at (817) 497-8148 to get started on a free consultation with one of our child custody attorneys today.